vrjuggler/vrkit/IOV/trunk/README.txt

 The video capture code that uses FFmpeg (see vrkit::video::EncoderFFmpeg) can be used on Windows, though it takes quite a bit of preparatory work.
-There are two ways that vrkit can be built against FFmpeg:

-   1. Using FFmpeg as compiled using MinGW (the normal, but very labor- intensive way of using FFmpeg).
-   2. Using FFmpeg from ffdshow.
-Currently, this is the only (or at least the easiest) way to get a 64-bit build of FFmpeg for Windows.

-These are explained in more detail below.

-* FFmpeg and MinGW

 The standard FFmpeg code base, which usually must be acquired from the FFmpeg Subversion repository, requires a C99-compliant compiler.
 Visual C++ is not such a compiler, and thus GCC must be used.
 Fortunately, there are